botisimo/botisimo-documentation/docs/commands/default/command.rst

 .. note::

-    Commands are enabled and disabled based on the platform (Twitch, Mixer, YouTube, etc.) the command was issued from.
+    Commands are enabled and disabled based on the platform (Twitch, YouTube, Facebook, etc.) the command was issued from.
 Commands will respond to the channel they are called from.

 delete
 ^^^^^^